The Perfect One Day in San Diego Itinerary for Your First Visit

 La Jolla

 You could spend your whole one day in San Diego in this area if you want to avoid the city center.
-Among the things to do in La Jolla is the Birch Aquarium at Scripps, the Museum on Contemporary Art San Diego, the Coast Walk Trail, and La Jolla Cove, a swimming, snorkeling, and paddling beach.
+Among the things to do in La Jolla is the Coast Walk Trail, the Birch Aquarium at Scripps, the Museum on Contemporary Art San Diego, and La Jolla Cove, a swimming, snorkeling, and paddling beach.

 San Diego Zoo and San Diego Zoo Safari Park

-The San Diego Zoo is one of the most popular things to do in the city, but it could take up a whole day in San Diego.
-The San Diego Zoo is located in Balboa Park.
+Located in Balboa Park, the San Diego Zoo is one of the most popular things to do in the city, but it could take up a whole day of your trip.

 The 1,800-acre San Diego Zoo Safari Park is a wildlife sanctuary with 300-plus different animal species.
 It’s located about 35 miles northeast of downtown San Diego.